jundalisay/sp/content/en/research/descartes/man/article-10c.md

 For instance, the eyelids are moved by muscles.

--  `T` in Figure IX, serves solely to open the upper one.
+-  `T` in Figure 9, serves solely to open the upper one.
-- The other, namely V, serves to alternately open and close both.
+- The other, namely `V`, alternately opens and closes both.

 They receive the spirits through 2 such tubes as `P V` and `Q S`, one of which `P V` extends to both of those muscles, while the other `Q S` extends only to one of them.